Who Will Walk the 2026 Oscars Red Carpet?

 Several A-listers are now priced as near locks to walk the red carpet in March.
 But the real potential in these markets lies nearer to the middle of the board.
 Look out for options where public perception might not be in line with reality.
 Here are three to consider right now.

-It is rare to get a 65% probability on a star of Robbie's caliber.
-Unless a specific conflict is announced, she is a high-probability attendee.
+A price like this on a breakout star of Storie's caliber is rare.
+Unless a specific conflict is announced, he is a high-probability attendee.

 Understanding Kalshi: How to Trade the Oscars